 It remains to verify that $\RSsim$ is terminating and that $\Dc{\RSsim}$ is primitive recursive in $f$.
-This is non-trivial, due to the rules $1_i$. \begin{prop} There exists a well-founded monotone algebra $\I$ such that $\I$ is compatible with $\RSsim$ and for all $f \in \FSsim$, the function $f_{\I}$ is primitive recursive in $f$.
-In particular $\RSsim$ is terminating. \end{prop} \proof The proof is given in the Appendix.
+This is non-trivial, due to the rules $1_i$. \begin{thm} There exists a well-founded monotone algebra $\I$ such that $\I$ is compatible with $\RSsim$ and for all $g \in \FSsim$, the function $g_{\I}$ is primitive recursive in $f$.
+In particular $\RSsim$ is terminating and $\Dc{\RSsim}$ is primitive recursive in $f$. \end{thm} \proof The proof is given in the appendix.

-We arrive at the main result of this section. \begin{thm} Let $\RS$ be a terminating TRS and let $f$ be defined as in~\eqref{eq:scccomplexity}.
-Then $\Dc{\RS}$ is primitive recursive function in $f$.
+We arrive at the main result of this section. \begin{thm} Let $\RS$ be a terminating TRS and let $f$ be the following function over $\N$:

+Then $\Dc{\RS}$ is primitive recursive in $f$.
 This upper bound is essentially optimal if $f$ is at least linear. \end{thm} \proof Let $t$ be a term.
 Without loss of generality we can assume that $t$ is ground.
-Due to Lemma~\ref{lem:rspgsimulation} and Lemma~\ref{lem:rspgsimulationstart} we have the following inequalities.
+Due to Lemmata~\ref{lem:rspgsimulation} and \ref{lem:rspgsimulationstart} we have the following inequalities.